Ghost polygons, Poisson bracket and convexity: Preliminary

 \section{Preliminary}

-In this section, we recall basic facts about intersection of geodesics in the hyperbolic plane, dual forms to geodesics and the Goldman symplectic form.
+In this preliminary section, we recall basic and well known facts about the intersection of geodesics in the hyperbolic plane, dual forms to geodesics and the Goldman symplectic form.
 We also introduce one of the notions important for this paper: geodesically bounded forms.